Helping kids strive towards “ their personal best”.

-- School Coordinator for: ESOL services (English Language Learners), 504 plans for disabled students, mentor Services for our students, Services for Needy Families.
+- School Coordinator for: ESOL services (English Language Learners), 504 plans for disabled students, Mentor Services for our students, Social Services for Needy Families.

-- Member of: Character Counts Committee, RTI Team (Response to Intervention), a CPI Team (Crisis Prevention Institute), and NBCC (National Board of Certified Counselors)
+- Member of: Character Counts Committee, RTI Team (Response to Intervention), a CPI Team (Crisis Prevention Institute), and FSCA (Florida School Counseling Association)

 - www.familyeducation.com Learning Networks parent channel, where parents help each other in dealing with the many challenges of parenting.